 • Risk factors for developing dental implant infection include poor oral hygiene, smoking, and previous periodontal disease.

 • Symptoms of dental implant infection include swelling, changes in gum color, bleeding, and a loose implant.
-You may also develop fever, throbbing in the ear and pain that does not go away even with medication.
+You may also develop fever, ear throbbing, and pain that does not go away even with medication.

 • Dental implant infection is treatable at early stages.
 Treatment methods include mechanical cleaning and surgical procedures.